khush2808/hireazy-assignment/README.md

 4. **Video and Audio Calling Support**
    Add real-time video/audio communication to simulate a more realistic interview environment.

-5. **Collaborative Code Editor**
+5. **Collaborative Code Editor(low priority)**
-   Embed a real-time code editor for technical interviews with live collaboration and syntax highlighting.
+   Embed a real-time code editor for technical interviews with live collaboration and syntax highlighting (similar to hackerrank).

+6.**Implement a proper auth mechanism + email functionality** might use clerk or could do it on my own as well. then implement mailing functionality using nodemailer.

 ---